 - The attention to child trauma doesn’t stop at the schoolyard fence.
 Local police alert school personnel of any arrest or visit to an address.
 Counselors identify children who live at that address so that, “at the very least, the school is aware that a second- or third-grader is carrying something around that is a big deal,” says Terrasi.

-So many schools in Massachusetts are interested in adopting a trauma-informed approach that the state legislature is considering a bill – Senate Bill 210 – requiring schools to develop an action plan to develop “safe and supportive schools”.
+So many schools in Massachusetts are interested in adopting a trauma-informed approach that the state legislature is considering a bill – House Bill 3528 – requiring schools to develop an action plan to develop “safe and supportive schools”.
 (Apparently, that’s a little more positive wording than “trauma-sensitive”.)

 It’s all well and good to advise schools to do everything through a trauma-informed lens, but when you get down to classrooms and students, what exactly does that mean?